 This also includes your freedom to discuss the increase in your salary or the possibility of being regularized after being a temp employee for six months.

-If your employer does not give you the freedom to do your job or to speak your mind, you might have to consider a new career.
+If your employer does not give you the freedom to do your job or to speak your mind, you might have to consider the career change.

 Take this opportunity to evaluate your career and your plans.
 Your decision does not only determine what you want to achieve in your professional career, but it also reflects your perspective of life.